 To apply, head to the Indian Health Service website.
 Have your school transcripts, license to practice, employment verification, and loan documentation handy, as these will be required.

 Military Programs for Medical School Loan Repayment Assistance

 If you have already completed medical school or training, there are repayment options for doctors serving in the Army, Air Force, and Navy.

 The Active Duty Health Professions Loan Repayment Program (HPLRP)

 This is an Army program that offers up to $120,000 toward repaying medical school loans.
-Physicians must active duty servicemembers to qualify for loan forgiveness.
+Physicians must be active-duty servicemembers to qualify for loan forgiveness.
 The benefit is paid out in $40,000 disbursements over three years.

 The Navy HPLRP

 If you are in your final year of residency and working in a field that the Secretary of the Navy has determined there is a skill shortage, then the Navy HPLRP could offer up to $40,000 (before tax) in annual loan repayment for each following year served.